-Version 2021 of Name adds new features, including extended support for naming of nitrogen compounds, and improves existing ones.
+Version 2023 of Name improves naming of coordination structures, allows users to indicate polyhedral configurations, and includes new principles of enclosing of simple substituents without locants.
 Read below for details, and contact us for help upgrading your software.

 Updated Rules for Substituents without Locants

 Name’s principles for enclosing (i.e., adding brackets around) substituents without locants has been updated according to recent changes in IUPAC recommendations.
 All substituents, beyond the first without locants, will now be enclosed.

 Name generation for coordinated structures better follows IUPAC inorganic nomenclature recommendations.